Key takeaways

 Should I take a boat on West Lake?

-Is Leifeng Pagoda worth visiting?
+Is Leifeng Pagoda worth climbing on a West Lake day?

 When should I avoid West Lake?